What is the Reading Internship Scheme?

 Full-time internships (35 hour per week) in vacation periods:

-The Reading Internship Scheme 2020/21 employer handbook includes all information on this academic year’s programme.
-Including; how the funding works, how to advertise your vacancy on our jobs portal and more.
-Please read through the handbook before registering your interest in the scheme, as you will be asked to agree to the terms and conditions referenced in the handbook.
+The Reading Internship Scheme 2022/23 employer handbook includes all information on this academic year’s programme.
+You will need to read through the handbook before registering your interest in the scheme, as you will be asked to agree to the terms and conditions referenced in the handbook.
+The scheme is changing this year, so even if you are a returning employer, please ensure you read the handbook.